 California man convicted in torture of pot dispensary owner

-Jurors in Newport Beach on Friday found 40-year-old Hossein Nayeri guilty of two counts of kidnapping and one count of torture.
+A jury in Newport Beach found Hossein Nayeri, 40, guilty of two counts of kidnapping and one count of torture.
+Jurors did not reach a verdict on a charge of mayhem or and found not true an alleged enhancement that Nayeri inflicted great bodily injury in the torture count.

+Nayeri swayed his head slowly from side to side as the verdict was read.
+He is scheduled to be sentenced Oct.
+11.

 The man survived and testified at trial.